Mater Dei Hospital (Bulawayo)

 Mater Dei Hospital (MDH), also known simply as Mater Dei, is an acute Catholic founded charitable hospital that provides health services and specialist services.
 It is a Public hospital located in Bulawayo, Zimbabwe.
-Mater Dei Hospital is owned and operated by board of trustees which include the Franciscan Missionaries of the Divine Motherhood.
+Mater Dei Hospital is owned and operated by a board of trustees which include the Franciscan Missionaries of the Divine Motherhood.

 History

-Mater Dei Hospital is founded in 1950s by the Franciscan nuns.
+Mater Dei Hospital was founded in the 1950s by the Franciscan nuns.
 It is a Catholic health institution led by the board of trustees.